What is Xanthelasma?

 Recurrence Risk:

-Xanthelasma recurs in roughly 40% of patients, however this can be higher if xanthelasma is present on all four eyelids.
+Xanthelasma recurs in roughly 40% of patients, however this can be higher if lesions are present on all four eyelids.
 If the lesion(s) recur, this can happen soon after removal or even several years later.
 Risk of recurrence can be minimized if risk factors are minimized or well controlled above, such as lowering systemic lipid levels if elevated.

 Wound Healing and Post Procedure Care:

 Unfortunately, most options to remove xanthelasma result in a deep wound in the skin, potentially down to muscle, involving thermal injury or chemical burns.
 The first 2 days after the procedure cool (not ice cold) compresses can decrease inflammation and swelling.
-Most commonly the wound is left open, which results in a slower healing time.
-The wound will fill in with soft pinkish tissue, called granulation tissue, from the sides to the center.
-After a few weeks, the wound will develop to be pink and firm for about 3-4 months, then it will soften and fade as the wound matures over 6-12 months.
+Any incision will be pink and firm for about 3-4 months, then it will soften and fade as the wound matures over 6 months to a year.

-Contrary to popular belief, wounds heal best in a moist environment (dry wounds crack and itch, with scabs falling off too soon).
-Large or deep wounds may require topical antibiotic ointment for a few days following the procedure, however small or shallow wounds may just be treated with topical Vaseline (or other petroleum jelly-based products).
+Contrary to popular belief, wounds heal best in a moist environment.
+Dry wounds can both crack and itch, with scabs falling off too soon.
+Large or deep wounds may require topical antibiotic ointment for a few days following the procedure.
+Small or shallow wounds may just be treated with topical Vaseline (or other petroleum jelly-based products).

-After the wound has healed over, the area should be protected from damaging sunlight using daily sunblock with reapplication every 2 hours (mineral sunblock SPF30-50 with titanium dioxide preferred).
+The area should be protected from damaging UV sunlight using daily sunblock (mineral sunblock SPF 30-50 with titanium dioxide preferred).
 SPF protecting sunglasses and hats are also recommended for outdoor conditions for 1 year after the procedure.
-It can’t be stressed enough that sun protection is critical to optimizing the appearance of the scar, preventing the scar from turning too dark or too light as it heals.
+It can’t be stressed enough that sun protection is critical to optimizing the appearance of the scar.
+Proper sun protection can prevent the scar from turning too dark or too light as it heals.